-Since the 1950s, Singapore has arguably evolved its own flavor of modernist city planning, that isn’t strictly Corbusian.
-In multicultural, multi-ethnic Singapore, retaining identity and cultural heritage is important to maintaining the integrity of the social fabric.
-Commercial and residential space are not the only spaces that have been optimized according to program: cultural conservation has been institutionalized in the Singapore Heritage Board, religious centres are found along streets, the shophouse conservation project by the Urban Redevelopment Authority (URA) preserves the architecture of the past, and in doing so, preserves a historical reference and an identity for the Singapore people.
-Urban renewal strategies, though made easy through governance and the “thirty years of Tabula Rasa” that Koolhass refers to, are carefully planned – “Contrary to common belief urban renewal does not imply wholesale demolition of blocks of obsolete buildings in order to rebuild the city on modern lines; an urban renewal programme is a failure if buildings of great historical or architectural merit are not retained along with the programme of rehabilitation of areas with special character” (Sun 1973).
+Since the 1950s, maybe since the 1980s if you are talking about historic preservation….
+And even then it is a reflection of international trends...
+Singapore has arguably evolved its own flavor of modernist city planning, that isn’t strictly Corbusian.
+Good… In multicultural, multi-ethnic Singapore, retaining identity and cultural heritage is important to maintaining the integrity of the social fabric.
+Commercial and residential space are not the only spaces that have been optimized according to program: cultural conservation give concrete examples… has been institutionalized in the Singapore Heritage Board, religious centres are found along streets, the shophouse conservation project by the Urban Redevelopment Authority (URA) preserves the architecture of the past, and in doing so, preserves a historical reference and an identity for the Singapore people.
+Conservation is something that emerges after people complain about exactly the sort of ‘erasure’ that Scott talks about….Urban renewal strategies, though made easy through governance and the “thirty years of Tabula Rasa” that Koolhass refers to, are carefully planned so it was consciously modernist?
+Which sort of goes against what you seemed to be saying earlier… – “Contrary to common belief urban renewal does not imply wholesale demolition of blocks of obsolete buildings in order to rebuild the city on modern lines; an urban renewal programme is a failure if buildings of great historical or architectural merit are not retained along with the programme of rehabilitation of areas with special character” (Sun 1973).
 While Singapore, at a distance, seems like a exemplification of the high-modernist city in planning and in architecture, a closer examination reveals a city planning approach that is sensitive and sentimental to some extent.
-Of course, a critique could be that this sentimentalism is merely functional and serves to further political agendas, which arguably makes the Singaporean approach seem more elitist, authoritarian and technocratic than it actually is.
+This is an interesting claim, but it requires some sort of support beyond just mentioning the preservation of shophouses, etc. Its not impossible case to make, but it does require a bit of ‘research’….Of course, a critique could be that this sentimentalism is merely functional and serves to further political agendas, well, yes… the preservation that is successful often only reinforces the conventional narrative of history or it advances tourism… which arguably makes the Singaporean approach seem more elitist, authoritarian and technocratic than it actually is.
+When you bring up a potential counterpoint to your position, it’s good to discuss it a bit so the reader can have some basis to evaluate the issue.

 In the final analysis, Singapore has generally taken a modern approach to city planning out of necessity.
+It would have been good to incoropate some of Loh Kah Seng’s argument here… do you think he thinks it was necessary or if it was convenient political strategy?
+You may be right, but if you know there is a counter argument covered in class materials, it’s a good idea to reference it and then try to refute it or see if it changes your arguement in any way.
 Modern city planning principles have built Singapore economically from third-world to first, and I would like to think Le Corbusier would have jumped out of his grave at the opportunity of designing for a city like early post-independence Singapore.
 However, Singapore faces its unique set of constraints – land size, cultural confluence, being a relatively youthful nation – and like even Koolhaas admits, should be read “on its own terms”.